scalar-labs/docs-scalardb-community/docs/3.8/api-guide.md

 DistributedTransactionAdmin admin = transactionFactory.getTransactionAdmin();
 ```

-Please see [Getting Started](getting-started.md) for the details of the configuration file.
+Please see [Getting Started with ScalarDB](getting-started-with-scalardb.md) for the details of the configuration file.

 Once you have executed all administrative operations, you should close the `DistributedTransactionAdmin` instance as follows: